MrJambix/Ethyrial_Addon/README.md

 # Ethyrial_Addon
-# **WAITING ON SERVERS TO BE LIVE WITH CURRENT BUILD BEFORE PUSHING NEXT UPDATES**

 # **Install Instructions: **
 1. Find your Steam\steamapps\common\Ethyrial Echoes of Yore\Ethyrial_Data\Managed
 2. Make a Folder on your Deskopt and Call it DLL_BackUp
 3. Grab the Game.DLL from the Managed folder and place it in your newly created DLL_BackUp
 4. Download the .DLL file from the respository and insert it ->Steam\steamapps\common\Ethyrial Echoes of Yore\Ethyrial_Data\Managed<-
 5. Launch the Game!
-6. Press "F7" To Activate it

 # **Deleting Instructions: **
 1. Find your Steam\steamapps\common\Ethyrial Echoes of Yore\Ethyrial_Data\Managed